 Supercomputer Speed - See the Manifold / NVIDIA CUDA demo video to see Manifold in action using NVIDIA.
 See a one minute task get done in two seconds!
 Amazing!
-Manifold is the only GIS in the world that can use NVIDIA CUDA for supercomputer performance.
-See the Manifold Supercomputer GIS presentation, which also includes the CUDA demo, to learn why NVIDIA CUDA is so fast and for background on why modern computing is shifting to parallel processing.
+Manifold is the only desktop GIS in the world that can use NVIDIA CUDA for supercomputer performance in so many functions.

 The Flashy Demo in 10 Minutes or Less - Can the Flashy Demo really be done in ten minutes as claimed in Help?
 See a live demonstration in a 12 MB WMV file as Dr. Arthur Lembo of Salisbury University takes the ten minute challenge.

 Manifold is the world's finest tool for creating KML / KMZ for display in Google Earth.
 This is such a popular use of Manifold there's a web page just for Google Earth users!
 Visit the Manifold Tools for Google Earth page to learn more.

 Publishing Manifold surfaces to Google Earth - Manifold can draw spectacular maps from freely available data using a combination of web and local sources.
 The image at right shows a Google Earth presentation created by Manifold that combines USGS surface data analyzed, colored and cut by Manifold together with Google Earth.
 The image at left shows how Manifold can create the desired Google Earth publication in WYSIWYG perfection.
 Note the precision with which the surface overlays the background satellite image exactly as it would appear in Google Earth, with Manifold matching projections on the fly automatically.